awsdocs/aws-doc-sdk-examples/dotnetv3/SageMaker/Scenarios/README.md

-# Create and execute a SageMaker geospatial pipeline using an AWS SDK
+# Create and run a SageMaker geospatial pipeline using an AWS SDK

 ## Overview